Liz Cheney calls out fellow House Republicans for associating with White nationalist event - KRDO

 Fuentes, who has been labeled a White supremacist by the US Justice Department and the Anti-Defamation League, has been banned from most major social media platforms for his White nationalist rhetoric.

-After Russian forces invaded Ukraine this week, Fuentes wrote on the messaging app Telegram, “I am totally rooting for Russia,” while also referring to Russian leader Vladimir Putin as “my Czar.”
+After Russian forces invaded Ukraine this week, Fuentes wrote on the messaging app Telegram, “I am totally rooting for Russia,” while also referring to Russian President Vladimir Putin as “my Czar.”

 And the Republican Jewish Coalition took aim at Greene and Gosar for associating with Fuentes.

-Note: CORRECTION: This story has been updated to correct the titles of the America First Political Action Conference and the Conservative Political Action Conference.